 So enter not one but two blog series.
 This introductory post appears on both of our blogs, but from here on out we’re going to divide and conquer, each of us focusing on one of the two primary aspects of the project.
-Jim will cover the application you might deploy (and did if you attended the series), and I will cover the distributed.cloudapp.net application, which also resides in Azure and serves as the ‘mothership’ for @home with Windows Azure.
-Source code for the project is available, so you’ll be able to crack open the solutions and follow along – and perhaps even add to or improve our design.
+I’ll cover the application you might deploy (and did if you attended the series), and Brian will cover the distributed.cloudapp.net application, which also resides in Azure and serves as the ‘mothership’ for @home with Windows Azure.
+Source code for both is available, so you’ll be able to crack open the solutions and follow along – and perhaps even add to or improve our design.

 So let’s get started.
 In this initial post, we’ll cover a few items